By following our step-by-step guide below, you'll be on your way to becoming a Washington notary.

 Do I need to purchase a Washington notary stamp?
 What notary supplies do I need when I become a Washington notary?

-When becoming a Washington notary, to perform notarial acts in the State of Washington, you need at a minimum a Washington notary stamp or a notary embossing seal.
+To perform notarial acts in Washington state, you will need, at a minimum, a Washington notary stamp or notary embossing seal.
 A notary record book, sometimes called a journal, will be required as of July 1, 2018.
 A Washington notary stamp or notary embossing seal must meet the following minimum requirements:

 How do I order a Washington notary stamp and record book?

-Do I need send you my Washington notary commission certificate?
+Do I need to send you my Washington notary commission certificate?